-“With Long Life I Will Satisfy Him” (Psalm 91:14-16)
+Satisfied with Long Life (Psalm 91:14-16)

-"Because he holds fast to me in love, I will deliver him; I will protect him, because he knows my name.
-15 When he calls to me, I will answer him; I will be with him in trouble; I will rescue him and honor him.
-16 With long life I will satisfy him and show him my salvation."
+"Because he holds fast to me in love, I will deliver him; I will protect him, because he knows my name. ¹⁵When he calls to me, I will answer him; I will be with him in trouble; I will rescue him and honor him. ¹⁶With long life I will satisfy him and show him my salvation." —Psalm 91:14-16

 “With long life I will satisfy him and show him my salvation.”
 Well, Jim Elliot didn’t live that long, as John Piper explains.
 Matter of fact, Jesus wasn’t crucified as an old man.
 So what type of long life is God talking about?
 He is talking about the future resurrection.
 And there are at least two ways to see this.
-First, by understanding how the Book of Psalms talks.
+First, by understanding how the book of Psalms talks.
 Second, by drilling down in verses 9–10.

-How the Book of Psalms Talk
+How the Psalms Talk

 Perhaps the best example comes in Psalm 116.
-Verses 3 show us danger: “The snares of death encompassed me” (Psalm 116:3).
+Verse 3 shows us danger: “The snares of death encompassed me” (Psalm 116:3).
 Hope seems lost.
 Death is encroaching.
 Distress abounds.
 But the psalmist calls out to God (Psalm 116:4).
 And God hears.
 “For you have delivered my soul from death,” the psalmist goes on to say (Psalm 116:8).
 Therefore, “I will walk before the LORD in the land of the living” (Psalm 116:9).
-Now, when the psalmist says he was rescued from death, what does he mean?
+When the psalmist says he was rescued from death, what does he mean?
 Does he mean he had a close call and God bailed him out?
 Perhaps he was rescued just this one time.
 I don’t think so.
 If that’s the case, his hope is temporary.
 And temporary hope isn’t really hope.

 Drilling Down on These Verses

 “With long life I will satisfy him and show him my salvation.”
 (Psalm 91:16).
 The two clauses here in verse 16 should be read as explanations of one another.
 Long life is a parallel to salvation.
-God satisfies him with long life; God shows him his salvation.
+God satisfies him with long life; God shows him His salvation.

-So how is “long life” related to “salvation”?
+How is “long life” related to “salvation”?